-A knowledge base is a long-term project, the Sagrada Família of the software world.
+A knowledge base is a long-term project.
 Building out that set of content is no small task, so is it worth spending the effort?
 Yes!
 An effective knowledge base can vastly improve your customer service.

 And in good news, your knowledge base will start being useful long before you have completed all (or even most) of the possible content it will contain.

-Follow these five tips to create effective knowledge base content.
+Follow these tips to create effective knowledge base content.

 Anyone on your team who regularly talks to customers will be able to share the most commonly asked questions, and that’s a great place to begin.
 Once you document those items, move on to the next tier of common misunderstandings, challenges, and queries.

 Consider using a tag or custom field in your help desk software that allows anyone answering a customer query to flag that query for documenting in your knowledge base so you’ll have a continual flow of genuine customer questions to address.